how i use computers

 i primarily use CalyxOS for taking notes with Orgzly , tracking sleep with Plees Tracker , web browsing away from home , insecure communications , & listening to audio-based educational materials .

-i use QubesOS for web browsing , programming , Serious Writing , & other various forms of expression .
+i use QubesOS for web browsing , programming , Serious Writing , & other forms of expression .

 i chose QubesOS because i find ambient authority horrifying , but i'm not aware of any robust capability-based operating systems that would fill the same need for me .